akamai/cli-edgeworkers/README.md

 #### Key Details
 1. If the `logging-identifier` is not specified, all logging level overrides will be displayed.
+2. The `logging-identifier` is a numeric constant, identifying a log level override.
+It can be obtained during the override creation, or by listing all overrides without supplying the optional argument and looking up specific override's `loggingId` field.

 ### Set current logging level for the EdgeWorker
 Allows customers to set logging level for the EdgeWorker.